 More Reading Comprehension Strategies

-For more direct instruction on improving reading skills that include the five principles of reading, we’d love to have you and your family in our Online Reading Program.
+For more direct instruction on improving reading skills that include the five principles of reading, we’d love to have you and your family in our Summer Reading Program.

 Who is Scholar Within?

 Scholar Within was founded by learning expert Bonnie Terry, M. Ed., BCET.
 Bonnie began designing and developing her own custom educational tools when she started her private learning center in the 1990s.
 Teachers kept asking what she was using with the kids who saw her because of the dramatic improvements that the kids made in school.
 From there, Bonnie decided to make her materials available to teachers and families worldwide.